bolderflight/ams5812/README.md

 ## Namespace
 This library is within the namespace *sensors*.

-## Methods
+## AMS-5812 enum

-**Ams5812(i2c_t3 &ast;bus, uint8_t addr, Transducer type)** Creates an Ams5812 object.
-A pointer to the I2C bus object is passed along with the I2C address of the sensor and the AMS-5812 transducer type.
-The enumerated transducer types are:
+An enum is used to specify the transducer type of the AMS-5812 sensor.
+The enum class is entitled *Ams5812Type* and the enumerated transducer types are:

 | Sensor Name       | Enumerated Type  | Pressure Type              | Pressure Range       |
 | -----------       | ---------------  | ---------------            | ---------------      |